Newcastle Gaol Museum: History

 In the early days of settlement (1832) the military and the resident magistrate were stationed at York.
 Crimes at this time were mostly stealing of livestock.

 In June 1840, Governor John Hutt created a special police force, known as the Native Police, to deal with native offenders, as distinct from the civil police, which dealt with "white" settlers.
 The new force was led by John Drummond, who had become friendly with the Noongar people and, with his Aboriginal troopers, made regular patrols around the district.

 Samuel Pole Phillips was appointed as the local justice of the peace, to support the work of the resident magistrate.
-After the murder of Chidlow and Jones by a group of 40 Aboriginals, Govorner Hutt, in 1837, ordered a substantial barracks and stables to be built on the Toodyay townsite on lot R1.
+After the murder of Chidlow and Jones by a group of 40 Aboriginals, Governor Hutt, in 1837, ordered a substantial barracks and stables to be built on the Toodyay townsite on lot R1.
 This was the first Government building for the town and was built by William Criddle in 1842.

 By 1854, Toodyay had a Mounted Police Force under Constable Gee, a Native Police Force under Constable James Betts, as well as the Pensioner Guards.
 A new lockup to serve as a gaol was built on the Toodyay townsite on lot R66 in Charles Street.
 It consisted of 12 cells, warder's quarters and an exercise yard with a high wall.
 The main offences among white settlers related to drunkenness, whether the offenders were "free" or "bonded".

 In April 1851, the convict ship Pyrenees arrived, which forced Governor Charles Fitzgerald to establish depots in country areas.
 For the Toodyay valley, Michael Clarkson became the Superintendent of the Toodyay Convict Hiring Depot.
 At first the convicts were housed at the Toodyay Barracks in the Toodyay townsite.
 The accompanying Pensioner Guards, ex military, who had been offered land as an incentive to come to the colony, acted as a special police force for emergencies.
 Those who came to the depot in Toodyay Valley were offered small land grants at the Toodyay townsite.
 These were worked out on a plan of the town but were later cancelled when the Pensioner Guards were moved to the new depot site, which was two miles further upstream.
 This is the present site of today's Toodyay, which was formerly called Newcastle.

 Due to the economic recession the convict hiring depot was no longer needed.
 In 1860-61 it was decided to abandon the Toodyay townsite due to more floods in those years and the preceding ones, and to move to the centre of the depot site.
 The Mounted Police moved into the Commissariat Stables.
 The police sergeant, two constables and the lockup keeper were given cottages.
 One of the rooms was used for a courtroom.